openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/unittest_mock/unittest_mock_package_api/unittest_mock_package_classes.md

 public static func noInteractions(mocks: Array<Object>): Unit
 ```

-Function: Verifies that no execution actions have occurred on the objects within the verification scope.
+Purpose: Verification passes if the objects have no execution actions within the verification scope.

 Parameters: